Invulu/organic-widgets/README.txt

 5. A list of some of the custom widgets included as seen within the customizer.

 == Changelog ==

+= 1.3.9 =
+* Style fix for profile widget image
+* Added conditional functions to check if Gutenberg editor is active
+* Added Widget Area Block for Gutenberg block editor

 = 1.3.8 =
 * Prevent applying page template from hiding content editor